-Figure 5: Typical Ground Station antenna arrangement producing multiple beams
+Figure 5: Typical Ground Station antenna arrangement showing three beams per quadrant

-Although the illustration in Figure 5 shows a total of 8 aircraft being served per ground station, this assumes that each sector is served by a 4-element beamforming antenna array.
-The number of beams can be increased to 4 beams per quadrant or 16 per ground station in the case where 8-element antenna arrays are used.
-In addition, the use of TDMA and FDMA can further increase the number of individual data paths established (and hence number of aircraft served) to much higher numbers, albeit at the cost of reduced data rate per aircraft.
-Potential problems of cross-talk between the transmit and receive paths of the various aircraft links at a given ground station antenna are eliminated due to the use of TDD, together with synchronisation of signals such that all paths are in transmit or receive mode at the same time when each beamforming array is generating multiple beams.
+The use of TDMA and FDMA could further increase the number of individual data paths established (and hence number of aircraft served) to much higher numbers, but that would be at the cost of reduced data rate per aircraft since the total power (and hence total capacity) per beam would remain the same.
+Potential problems of cross-talk between the transmit and receive paths of the various aircraft links at a given ground station antenna are eliminated due to the use of TDD, together with synchronisation of signals such that all paths from that ground station are in transmit or receive mode at the same time when each beamforming array is generating multiple beams.

 Transmitter parameters